-If your TACC in effect for a plan year is \$60,000 or more and you meet the requirements outlined under "Eligibility" on page 209 and you don't want to make any changes, you do not need to take action during Annual Enrollment.
+If your TACC in effect for a plan year is \$60,000 or more and you meet the requirements outlined under "Eligibility" on page 279 and you don't want to make any changes, you do not need to take action during Annual Enrollment.

 If you'd like to change your Group LTD coverage election during Annual Benefits Enrollment, you'll receive information about the choices available to you and their costs at that time.
 You need to review your available choices carefully and enroll in the option that best meets your needs.
-You can make your elections through the Benefits Web Center on My Health or through the accessHR Benefits Contact Center.
+You can make your elections through the Benefits Web Center on My Health or through HR Answers.

-Please Note: Evidence of Insurability (EOI) will be required if you increase your coverage amount, see "Evidence of Insurability" on page 210.
-If your EOI is approved by Prudential, your new coverage amount is effective as of January 1.
+Please Note: Evidence of Insurability (EOI) will be required if you increase your coverage amount, see "Evidence of Insurability" on page 281.
+If your EOI is approved by Prudential, your new coverage amount is effective as of January 1, assuming it has been approved as of that date.
 This coverage amount will remain in effect unless you elect to change it during a subsequent annual benefits enrollment (a future election to increase your coverage level would also be subject to EOI).